Masala Dosa (1 Piece) and Fried Whole Wheat Puri or Poori Bread (Indian Puffed Bread) (1 Puri (Approx 4 4/5 Inches Dia))

 Timing of Meals

-Engage in light physical activity, such as a walk, after your meal.
-This can help your body utilize glucose more effectively and reduce spikes.
+Engage in light physical activity, such as walking, after meals to help your body utilize glucose more efficiently.

 Find Glucose response for your favourite foods